This call for proposals is closed.

 The Office of Research, in partnership with the Schools of Architecture, Humanities, and Music have recently established subvention funds.
 The Scholarly and Creative Works Subvention Fund fosters the production of scholarly and creative works that enhance the reputation and quality of scholarship across the University.
 For the purpose of the Creative Ventures Fund, a subvention supports a work such as a book, recording, or exhibit of a faculty member’s scholarship at its advanced stages of development or production.
 It is important to include the estimated production, performance, or exhibit date for the subvention.

 The maximum award sum is $10,000.
 Cost-sharing with other units is encouraged.
 Thoughtful and realistic budget proposals are valued in the review process.
 Full or partial awards will be selected and jointly funded by the Office of Research and the applicant’s School.

 No Subvention funds may be used for faculty salary, subcontracts, purchase of equipment, or reducing teaching responsibilities.
 Proposals with other additional funding sources may be viewed favorably.

 Full-time Rice faculty members in the Schools of Architecture, Humanities, and Music are eligible to apply (tenure track faculty will be given priority).
 Proposals may be submitted individually or by a group of faculty.
 Please inform your department chair that you have applied.

-The review of proposals will be carried out by the Vice Provost for Research and Deans of Architecture, Humanities, and Music in the Fall and Spring.
+The review of proposals will be carried out by the Vice President for Research and Deans of Architecture, Humanities, and Music in the Fall and Spring.